-Our Career & Technical Teacher Education Program is an initial educational licensing route for new trades and industry instructors at Vermont's 17 career and technical centers (grades 11-12).
+The Vermont Tech Career & Technical Teacher Education Program is an initial educational licensing route for new trades and industry instructors at Vermont's 17 career and technical centers.

-Admission to the program is limited to high school graduates with at least six years experience in the trades or industry; or individuals with an associate's degree and four years experience.
+Admission to the program is limited to high school graduates with at least six years experience in the trades or industry, or individuals with at least an associate's degree and four years experience.
 Once hired at a regional high school tech center, teachers can enter this 3 year program to obtain their Level I Educator License.
-The program includes 24 Vermont Tech undergraduate credits earned by completing six courses.